AJormand/rims-platform/README.md

 - Done Country section to Applications
 - Controlled vocabulary

+## Challenges

+- CV implementation -> have 1 library for all CVs
+- shall I fetch all CVs or only the ones needed?
+- when to fetch CVs? at start or on edit of some record
+- in multipe section components if I fetch with useQuery on section open I would actually fetch it many times....

 ## BACKLOG

 - Loading spinner after deletion of Substances and ORganizations